jina-ai/docs/chapters/stress/index.md

 ## Infrastructure

-This example benchmark prioritizes a real-world scenario, where a user hosts Jina in the cloud.
+This example benchmark prioritizes a real-world scenario, where a user hosts Jina on the cloud.
 We use six machines in AWS, of instance size `c5.2xlarge` (8 vCPUs, 16 GB RAM).
 We also add a 100 GB ssd.
 For the vector indexer machine we increased RAM to 32 GB.

 The instances are split as follows: